Strategic Direction 2

 - MTSU undergrads make strides with nationally recognized grape research

 Cultivates meaningful, reciprocal partnerships and public service programs

 Partnerships tie MTSU to stakeholders in the region, the nation, and the world.
 University Advancement’s strategic partnership outreach, University College’s corporate outreach for education programming, Academic Affairs’ University-Community Partnerships initiative, and University units across campus collaborate to build off-campus relationships that benefit students and communities and expand cultural and economic opportunities.
 A 2018-19 survey of faculty identified over 1800 partnership activities; beginning in 2020, the Digital Measures platform facilitates annual faculty reporting of their service and partnership work.
 See also Center for Historic Preservation partnerships database.

 Public service is a value as well as a practice through which our academic community engages with others.
-Fall 2019 Distinguished Visiting Scholar Dr. Beth Harwell, former Speaker of the Tennessee House of Representatives, provided a role model and mentor for Political Science and Journalism majors and students involved with the American Democracy Project and Free Speech Center.
+Distinguished Visiting Scholar Dr. Beth Harwell, former Speaker of the Tennessee House of Representatives, provided a role model and mentor for Political Science and Journalism majors and students involved with the American Democracy Project and Free Speech Center.

 Invests in the professional development of faculty, students, and staff